 Monarch Butterflies Magical Metamorphosis Begins Anew

-Monarch butterflies are leaving Mexico, flying north, reversing their migration from last fall.
+Monarch are leaving Mexico, flying north, reversing their migration from last fall.
 Bright orange, mosaic clouds are moving towards Texas with females drifting down to lay eggs along milkweed corridors . . . thus fulfilling their destiny.

 They along with the males will have lived around eight months, which is a pretty long life for a butterfly.